 2) Conditional Market Order

-Market Orders will be executed at the best available price when the market price hits the pre-set trigger price.
+Market Orders will be executed at the best available price when the Last/ Index / Mark price hits the pre-set trigger price.

 We can also use conditional orders to mimic the below order types that are commonly used.

 The appeal of using (Stop Orders) is that traders are able to trade a breakout on the market.
 On Bybit, trades can use conditional market or conditional limit order to set up a stop entry order.
-For buy stop orders, the trigger price must be better than the last traded price and for sell stop orders the trigger price will be worse than the last traded price.
+For buy stop orders, the trigger price must be better than the Last/ Index / Mark price and for sell stop orders the trigger price will be worse than the Last/ Index / Mark price.

 2) Stop-Loss Order